niwinz/niwibe-site/content/blog/2016-04-03-application-architecture-and-state-management-with-react-based-applications.md

 The state is materialized into atom and then used in a example rum component.

-Independently of the explained tradeoff, this approach is quite flexible because it does not dictates how you should pass the state to the UI components.
+Independently of the explained tradeoff, this approach is quite flexible because it does not dictate how you should pass the state to the UI components.
 In fact this approach can be used without problems with [om][5] or [reagent][6] based applications.